-INDUCTION CHEMOTHERAPY: Patients receive docetaxel intravenously (IV) over 60 minutes on day 1, cisplatin IV over 1-3 hours on day 1, and 5-fluorouracil IV continuous infusion over 4 days on days 1-4 of courses 1-3, (or carboplatin as a substitute for cisplatin IV over 30-45 minutes on day 1).
-Treatment repeats every 21 days for up to 3 courses in the absence of disease progression or unacceptable toxicity.
+INDUCTION CHEMOTHERAPY: Patients receive docetaxel intravenously (IV) over 60 minutes on day 1, cisplatin IV over 1-3 hours on day 1, and 5-fluorouracil IV continuous infusion over 4 days on days 1-4 of cycles 1-3, (or carboplatin as a substitute for cisplatin IV over 30-45 minutes on day 1).
+Treatment repeats every 21 days for up to 3 cycles in the absence of disease progression or unacceptable toxicity.

 Following induction chemotherapy, patients are re-assessed for response to treatment and assigned to 1 of 2 arms.

-Arm II: Beginning 4-6 weeks after course 3 day 1, patients with no response or progressive disease may undergo surgery (depending on their primary site and overall medical condition) or receive carboplatin IV over 30 minutes once a week and undergo standard dose intensity-modulated radiation therapy 5 days per week to a total dose of 5600 cGy.
-Treatment repeats every week for up to 6 courses in the absence of disease progression or unacceptable toxicity.
+Arm II: Beginning 4-6 weeks after cycle 3 day 1, patients with no response or progressive disease may undergo surgery (depending on their primary site and overall medical condition) or receive carboplatin IV over 30 minutes once a week and undergo standard dose intensity-modulated radiation therapy 5 days per week to a total dose of 5600 cGy.
+Treatment repeats every week for up to 6 cycles in the absence of disease progression or unacceptable toxicity.

 After completion of study treatment, patients are followed up at 1-2 months for the first year, every 2-3 months for the second year, every 3-4 months for the third year, and then biannually for up to 5 years.